 The Intel Encore Career Fellows program offers Encore Fellowships to all of Intel’s U.S.-based, retirement-eligible employees interested in transitioning to social purpose work and contributing to their community.
-Crafted to provide nonprofits and social impact organizations access to skilled, experienced talent, the IBM Encore Fellows program can help you quickly build organizational capacity.
+Crafted to provide nonprofits and social impact organizations access to skilled, experienced talent, the Intel Encore Career Fellows program can help you quickly build organizational capacity.

-The IBM Encore Fellows Program provides a way to link the needs of the community with the experience and expertise of longstanding IBM talent.
+The Intel Encore Career Fellows Program provides a way to link the needs of the community with the experience and expertise of longstanding Intel talent.

-- IBM Encore Fellows commit to full-time work with the social impact organization.
+- Intel Encore Career Fellows commit to 1000 hours of work with the social impact organization.

-- IBM sponsors 100% of the Encore Fellowship.
-There is no cost to the organization for this valuable resource.
+- Intel sponsors 100% of the Encore Fellowship.
+There is nt cost to the organization for this valuable resource.

-IBM alumni bring a wealth of practical experience to this effort including expertise in program and project management, marketing and communications, information technology, HR, finance, engineering, admin and facilities – skills that are in high demand and can have a major impact on nonprofit organizations.
+Intel alumni bring a wealth of practical experience to this effort including expertise in program and project management, marketing and communications, information technology, HR, finance, engineering, admin and facilities – skills that are in high demand and can have a major impact on nonprofit organizations.
 Fellows can work on a capacity-building, strategic assignment, fill an interim role, or help you test if a position is needed permanently in your organization.
 Often, Fellows continue on with their host organization or other social impact organizations after their Fellowship ends.

 Encore Fellows have logged close to 2 million hours of work in social purpose organizations across the country.
 Join us and bring highly valued workplace skills, expertise, and life experience to your social purpose organization.